W Series (championship): Cars

+Specifications

-The W Series features mechanically identical cars.
-In 2018, it was announced that the inaugural 2019 season would use the Tatuus-Alfa Romeo F3 T-318, homologated by the FIA for use in Formula 3 in Formula Regional European Championship, powered by Autotecnica Motori-tuned Alfa Romeo 1.8-litre turbocharged engines, and equipped with a halo cockpit safety device.
+The W Series featured mechanically identical cars.
+In 2018, it was announced that the inaugural 2019 season would use the Tatuus-Alfa Romeo F3 T-318, originally homologated by the FIA for use in Formula 3 before becoming Formula Regional, powered by Autotecnica Motori-tuned Alfa Romeo 1.8-litre turbocharged engines, and equipped with a halo cockpit safety device.
+Hankook would go on to supply tyres for all three seasons.

-For 2022, to keep the carbon footprint as low as possible by using sea freight, the Toyota Racing Series will ship 18 Tatuus–Toyota F3 FT-60 cars to be used at the Circuit de Barcelona-Catalunya in May and to Singapore in October.
+For 2022, to keep the carbon footprint as low as possible by using sea freight, the Toyota Racing Series shipped 18 Tatuus–Toyota F3 FT-60 cars to the Barcelona round in May and the Singapore round in October.